ifoulidis/isaiah-porfolio/outstatic/content/projects/what-is-truth.md

 Framer Motion does not have the clearest docs in my opinion, and it seems to be fairly buggy.
 I had to go to GitHub issues and forums for some answers, and other things I just learned through experience or had to work around.

-One thing I learned in particular is that the children must NOT have initial and animate props!
+One thing I learned in particular is that the children of animating elements must NOT have initial and animate props!

 ## Styling